-First, in races where the candidates ranked first and second in the first round pass the qualification threshold, we estimate the impact for the third-ranked candidate to qualify.
-We use one observation per race and define the running variable as the difference between the first round vote share of this candidate and the qualification threshold, as in Pons and Tricaud (2018).24 For example, in elections with a qualification threshold equal to 12.5% of registered voters, third-ranked candidates with a first round vote share of 12.5% or more are treated and their running variable is positive.
+First, in races where the candidate ranked second in the first round passes the qualification threshold, so that a third candidate could also qualify by passing the qualification threshold, we estimate the impact for the third-ranked candidate to qualify.
+We use one observation per race as in Pons and Tricaud (2018), and define the running variable as the difference between the first round vote share of this candidate and the qualification threshold.
+For example, in elections with a qualification threshold equal to 12.5% of registered voters, third-ranked candidates with a first round vote share of 12.5% or more are treated and their running variable is positive.
 Conversely, third-ranked candidates with a vote share lower than 12.5% are not treated and their running variable takes a negative value.